Real Feedyard Work, Real Professional Development

 - Contact Us

-The UNL Feedyard Management Internship is a nationally renowned feedyard management training program, exclusive to UNL, which has been producing feedyard management and industry leaders since 1989.
+The Timmerman Feedyard Management Internship is a nationally renowned feedyard management training program, exclusive to UNL, which has been producing feedyard management and industry leaders since 1988.
 The internship trains students through comprehensive feedyard management classes and with real world experiences in high caliber feedyards.
-Consider the UNL Feedyard Management internship to gain a better understanding of the beef industry and start a feedyard management career today!
+Consider the Timmerman Feedyard Management internship to gain a better understanding of the beef industry and start a feedyard management career today!

 There is a growing need for well-trained, competent young people to take leadership positions in the beef industry.
 This need has become so great that the National Cattlemen Beef Association has made personnel training a priority for the future of the beef industry.
 This is especially true in the feedyard industry.
-Accordingly, compensation mirrors the demand for feedyard managers, with the average Nebraska feedyard manager compensation over $71,000 per year, according to the 2010 Nebraska Feedyard Labor Cost Benchmarks and Historical Trends survey .
+According to the 2015 Nebraska Feedyard Labor Cost Benchmarks and Historical Trends, there has been a 6% increase in wages across all positions since the 2010 survey. of compensation mirrors the demand for feedyard managers, with the average Nebraska feedyard manager compensation over $71,000 per year, according to the survey.

 Agriculture is the largest industry in Nebraska.
 The beef cattle industry is the largest part of Nebraska agriculture and the feedyard industry is the largest generator of dollars in the cattle industry.
 This industry is rapidly increasing in size of units and complexity of management.

-In Nebraska there are typically about 2.2 million head of cattle "on feed" at any time with about five million head fed annually.
+In Nebraska, as of 2018, there are currently about 2.6 million head of cattle "on feed" at any time in yards with capacities of 1,000 head or more, about five million head fed annually.
 Feedyards require about one employee per 1,000 head and one person in a management position for every 5,000 to 10,000 head.
-This equates to over 2,200 feedyard employees, creating over 400 management positions in Nebraska alone.
+This equates to over 2,600 feedyard employees, creating over 450+ management positions in Nebraska alone.

 Feedyards are usually organized with a feedyard manager, an assistant manager, a feedmill manager, a yard foreman, and a foreman of the animal health crew.
 With smaller feedyards, the manager takes on more of these responsibilities and in the very largest feedyards, there may be assistants to these managers as well.
 Graduates of the feedyard internship should not expect to enter the industry directly as feedyard managers, but in one of the other managerial or assistant managerial positions with the opportunity to progress according to their training and abilities.